weaversa/cryptol-course/labs/Language/Basics.md

 ```

 When the Cryptol interpreter loads this lab, it gains access to all
 public definitions in the Overview lab.
+It may seem quite strange to
+you to see a Cryptol module importing itself.
+This is not something
+done in practice.
+Here we're just demonstrating qualified imports.

-To keep a definition private,
+To keep a definition private, meaning it won't be imported by other
-meaning it won't be imported by other modules, use the `private`
+modules, use the `private` clause.
-clause.

 ```cryptol
 private thisIsPrivate = 10